All children living in Québec must attend school:

 - from the first day of the school calendar in the school year following that in which they turn 6 years old

-- until the last day of the school calendar in the school year during which they turn 16 years old OR at the end of which they obtain a diploma awarded by the Minister of Education, Recreation and Sports
+- until the last day of the school calendar in the school year during which they turn 16 years old OR at the end of which they obtain a diploma awarded by the Minister of Education

 - However, parents in Québec may choose to homeschool their children.
 Under the Education Act, a child who receives appropriate homeschooling may be exempt from compulsory school attendance.

 The homeschooling must, however, comply with all the conditions and procedures determined by government regulation, namely those regarding:

 - the characteristics of the learning project

 - the annual evaluation of the student’s progress